mpaperno/LGKeys-TouchPortal-Plugin/README.md

 [Releases](https://github.com/mpaperno/LGKeys-TouchPortal-Plugin/releases) page.
 Grab the .zip file which matches your operating system<br>
 (eg. `LGKeys-TouchPortal-Plugin_v1.0_windows.zip` or `LGKeys-TouchPortal-Plugin_v1.0_macos.zip`).
+Alternatively, you can also [use the source code](https://github.com/mpaperno/LGKeys-TouchPortal-Plugin/wiki/Using-Source-Version) version.

 ### Install:
 1. Unpack the downloaded _LGKeys_ `.zip` file to a temporary location on your computer.
 2. Import the plugin:
-    1. Start _Touch Portal_ (if not already running);
+    1. Start _Touch Portal_ (if not already running).
-    2. Click the "wrench" icon at the top and select "Import plugin..." from the menu;
+    2. Click the "wrench" icon at the top and select "Import plugin..." from the menu.
-    3. Browse to where you unpacked this plugin's `.zip` archive, and select the `LGKeys.tpp` file;
+    3. Browse to where you unpacked this plugin's `.zip` archive, and select the `LGKeys.tpp` file.
+3. Restart _Touch Portal_
-    4. When prompted by _Touch Portal_, select "Yes" to trusting the plugin startup script (the source code is public!).
+    * When prompted by _Touch Portal_ to trust the plugin startup script, select "Yes" (the source code is public!).
-3. Verify proper operation.
+4. Verify proper operation.
 The zip file you downloaded contains some sample pages to get you started.
 You can import these pages in the usual way: from the _Touch Portal_ _Pages_ screen -> _Manage Page..._ button -> _Import Page_ menu item.
-4. After importing the plugin into _Touch Portal_, the `LGKeys.tpp` file you extracted earlier is no longer required.
+    * After importing the plugin into _Touch Portal_, the `LGKeys.tpp` file you extracted earlier is no longer required.
 If you don't want/need to use the other assets and tools provided in the plugin archive, those can of course also be deleted.